tlacoyodefrijol/API/README.md

 The CFAPI is built on [Flask](http://flask.pocoo.org/) and Python.
 The `app.py` file describes the models and routes.
 The `run_update.py` file runs once an hour and collects all the data about the different Brigades.
 Both `tests.py` and `run_update_test.py` are automatically run by [Travis-CI](https://travis-ci.org/codeforamerica/cfapi) whenever a new commit is made.
 The production service lives on Heroku.
 Please contact Andrew and Eric in the "Contribute" section below to get involved.

+* Prerequirements - Set your environmental variables.

+* `DATABASE_URL=[db connection string]` — On Heroku with Postgres, this will be set for you.
+My local example is `postgres://hackyourcity@localhost/cfapi` When testing locally, “sqlite:///data.db” is a great way to skip Postgres installation.
+* `GITHUB_TOKEN=[Github API token]` — Read about setting that up here: http://developer.github.com/v3/oauth/
+* `MEETUP_KEY=[Meetup API Key]` — Read about setting that up here: https://secure.meetup.com/meetup_api/key/

+Set these environment variables in your `.bash_profile`.
+Then run `source ~/.bash_profile`.

 Here's how to get set up for development:

 * Set up a [virtualenv](https://pypi.python.org/pypi/virtualenv)